Professor of Sociology, Emeritus

 2014 Visualizing Trends and Clusters in Ranked Time-Series Data.
 In Visualization and Data Analysis 2014 (San Francisco, 2014), P. C. Wong, D.L.
 Kao, M.C.
 Hao, and C. Chen, Eds., vol. 9017, IS&T/SPIE, pp. 90710f-1 -- 90710f-12.
 (Junior author with Michael Gousie and Laura Branagan).

 2013 "Forward" in Arnold Arluke and Lauren Rolfe The Photographed Cat: Picturing Close Human-Feline Ties, 1900-1940.
 Syracuse, NY: Syrancuse University Press.

 2013 "Real Photo Postcards: A Review Essay" Visual Studies 28:1, 84-89.

-2011 “Turning Pictures into Numbers: Visualization in Social Analysis” in Eric Margolis and Luc Pauwels (eds) Sage Handbook of Visual Research Methods.
-Thousand Oaks, CA: Sage, 494-529
+2011 “Turning Numbers into Pictures: Visualization in Social Analysis” in Eric Margolis and Luc Pauwels (eds) Sage Handbook of Visual Research Methods.
+Thousand Oaks, CA: Sage, 494-529.

 2009 "Review of Louie Palu Cage Call," Visual Studies, Volume 24,3: 178-181.